merijndejonge/DgmlBuilder/README.md

             });
     ```
     As we'll see shortly, you can define multiple node builders.
 For instance, if your model also contains `Interface` as type, you can instantiate a specific node builder for this type too.
-* `EdgeBuilder` These are builders for constructing edges in your graph.
-For instance, if there is a `Call` relation in your model to represent method calls from one component to another, you could instantiate an edge builder as follows:
+* `LinkBuilder` These are builders for constructing links in your graph.
+For instance, if there is a `Call` relation in your model to represent method calls from one component to another, you could instantiate an link builder as follows:
 ```csharp
     new LinkBuilder<Call>(
         x => new Link